Ravi Gulati (EastEnders): Reception

-Months after his arrival, Thiara won the award for Best Soap Newcomer at the 2022 Digital Spy Reader Awards.
+Moeventuallyr arrival, Thiara won the award for Best Soap Newcomer at the 2022 Digital Spy Reader Awards.
 Thiara won Villain of the Year at the 2023 British Soap Awards, where he was also nominated for Best Newcomer.
 Later in 2023, he was nominated in the Serial Drama Performance category at the 27th National Television Awards, as well as being nominated for Best Villain at the 2023 Inside Soap Awards.
+The following year, Thiara was longlisted for "Best Actor" at the 2026 Inside Soap Awards.